naneimon/CVD_Project-1/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CVD Project

-The project is organized into the following main folders based on data collection/management activities:
+# About this repo

+This repository contains the STATA dofile and R script files for data processing and for developing a dashboard related to the CVD study project.
+It should be noted that this repository is not intended to be a data repository.
+The data is stored in Dropbox for personally identifiable information (PII) data, and in Box for non-PII data.

+# Data eco-system and workflow

+## Datasets

+There were four main datasets included in the data ecosystem:

+1. Community Screening,
+2. Confirmation Tool,
+3. Confirmation - Additional Question, and
+4. VHW log-book.

+The first three datasets were the result of the screening and study participant recruitment process which occurred at the very beginning of the study.
+There will be periodic screenings and recruitment for newcomers in the project area.
+The VHW logbook is used for monthly data collection to monitor the medical condition and medication history of enrolled patients in the study.

 ## Folder Structure

+The workflow is organized into the following main folders based on data collection/management activities:

 1.  `01_Community_Screening`: All community screening work is documented in this folder.